cjacker/opensource-toolchain-fpga/README.md

 # Flashing

-After bitstream file generated, the last step is to upload it to the real FPGA hardware.
+Congratulation, when you reach the 'flashing' section, you should already have the bitstream file generated for your FPGA hardware, it's really not an easy task. the last step we will do is to upload it to the real FPGA hardware.

 There are various tools we can use, such as openocd, openFPGALoader or some board related tool. actually it depends on not only the FPGA chip but also the development board. for example, 'iceprog' provided by icestorm is a programming tool specially for **FTDI-based** Lattice iCE programmers.